e-CLOSE/Toolbox/Tools/Plickers.md

 - Subscription mode: Freemium
 - Platform: iOS, Android, Printed
-- Tested by: ...
-- Comments: Plickers is designed for in-classroom teaching using our standard Plickers Cards but it  also offers an E-Learning feature that allows students to participate securely at home and answer Questions in real-time.
+- Comments: Plickers is designed for in-classroom teaching using standard Plickers Cards but it also offers an E-Learning feature that allows students to participate securely at home and answer Questions in real-time.

 ## References (links, howtos, tutorials, bibliography, sites, etc.)